 Vaccination Appointments

-The JYNNEOS vaccine is available by appointment only to people ages 18 and older who are at high risk for monkeypox or have been identified by the NYC Department of Health for having had a high-risk exposure to someone with monkeypox.
+The JYNNEOS vaccine is available by appointment only to people ages 18 and older who are at high risk for mpox or have been identified by the NYC Department of Health for having had a high-risk exposure to someone with mpox.

-Visit the vaccine finder to make an appointment and find other locations across the city.
+Visit the NYC Vaccine Finder to make an appointment and find other locations across the city.

 Vaccination After Possible Exposure